roahmlab/rtd-code-matlab/+demos/+box2d/README.md

 > - `plot_at_time(time)`: same as above

 ## Usage
-*Note: make sure that you add "rtd-code-architecture-base" to path in the workspace*
+*Note: make sure that you add "rtd-code-architecture-base" to path in the workspace and rehash*

 To use the BoxAgent, first create the BoxAgentInfo, GenericEntityState, and BoxAgentVisual objects.
 Initialize GenericEntityState with ntates=2 if not so already by default.